 Best Budget: WEN 2305 Rotary Tool Kit with Flex Shaft

-The WEN 2305 Rotary Tool Kit might not have the catchiest name, but the price tag will definitely catch your attention.
+The WEN 2305 Rotary Tool Kit might not have the catchiest name, nor is it the option with the highest power, but the price tag will definitely catch your attention.
 This model is a massively popular product that features a low price—with or without the flex shaft.

 The WEN 2305 is versatile and durable with a variable speed from 8,000 to 30,000 rpm.
 This toolkit features 100 individual pieces including polishing pads, sanding discs, and drill bits.
 Bits can be changed easily via the onboard spindle lock and the bits in this kit can be used for drilling, grinding, shaping, cutting, sanding, and polishing.
 If you decide to go with the kit that includes a flex shaft, it allows for more precise rotary tool work.
 DIYers and crafters will love this budget-friendly option for its versatility, lightweight design, and included accessories.
 Plus, this corded rotary tool features a one-year warranty.